2021 NCAA Division III men's basketball tournament: D3Sports.com National Championship Game

-Despite not having an official championship, D3Sports.com organised a weekly poll for the eight weeks of play.
-On March 13, 2021, the Trine Thunder (17-0), which was No. 2 in the D3sports.com poll, traveled to the Randolph-Macon Yellow Jackets (11-0), No. 1 in the same poll, for a game billed as a "postseason bowl game" by organisers.
-Randolph-Macon won, 69-55.
-The following season, Randolph-Macon repeated their title in 2022, but this time as an official national champion.
+Despite not having an official championship, D3Sports.com organised a weekly poll for the eight weeks of play, similar to the AP Poll and Coaches Poll in Division I. On March 13, 2021, the Trine Thunder (17-0), which was No. 2 in the D3sports.com poll, traveled to the Randolph-Macon Yellow Jackets (11-0), No. 1 in the same poll, for a game billed as a "postseason bowl game" by organisers.
+Trine won the Michigan Intercollegiate Athletic Association regular season and tournament championships, and Randolph-Macon only played three games in the Old Dominion Athletic Conference regular season, but won the tournament championship.